samuelsh/pyfs_stress/README.md

 Linux distributions tested: CentOS 6, CentOS 7, Debian Jessy, Ubuntu 14.04

-Requirements:
+System Requirements:
 * File Server under test should support nfs or smb protocol
+* At least 2 physical machines or VMs for Sever (controller) and one client
-* At least 8GB RAM for server machine
+* At least 8GB RAM for server (controller) machine
 * At least 4GB RAM for client machine

 Required Python packages: